Mental Health Services in Wagga

 After 6 Medicare rebatable appointments you will be required to return to your local GP for a mental health plan review.
 This is so that you can attend your last 4 appointments and so the doctor is able to check upon how you are responding to your mental health plan and make another referral for you to continue seeing the allied health services professional.

-If you are suffering from metal unwellness or mental illness, please contact us for an appointment or contact Accessline on 1800 011 511.
+If you are suffering from mental unwellness or mental illness, please contact us for an appointment or contact Accessline on 1800 011 511.

 Proper medication management can assist or prevent you from medical risks and errors.
 When you are suffering from mental unwellness there are generally 6 types of mental health medications that can assist you with your condition.